Biotechnology: What is this?

 Biotechnology involves the use of biological systems, organisms, or their components (e.g., cells, enzymes) to make biological processes specifically applicable for industrial, medical, or technical purposes.
 Various scientific fields, including biology, chemistry, physics, process engineering, and increasingly bioinformatics, form the foundation of biotechnological methods.
 It is often abbreviated as “Biotech.”

 To make the multitude of application fields more tangible, an informal color classification has become established among experts.
 To categorize the diverse areas of application, an informal “color theory” is often used: red (medical), green (agricultural), and white (industrial) biotechnology.
-Additional color terms such as blue biotechnology(marine organisms) or grey biotechnology (waste and recycling processes) are also used, although less frequently.
-This classification is merely for orientation and is not officially standardized.
+Additional color terms, such as blue biotechnology(marine organisms) or grey biotechnology (waste and recycling processes), are also used, although less frequently.
+This classification is provided for orientation purposes only and is not officially standardized.

 In which industries is Biotech used?

-Pharmaceuticals: Biotechnological processes are central to modern drug development, especially for biopharmaceutical products such as vaccines, antibodies, and recombinant proteins.
-These are mostly produced efficiently and on a large scale using biotechnological methods.
+Pharmaceuticals: Biotechnological processes play a central role in modern drug development, particularly for biopharmaceutical products such as vaccines, antibodies, and recombinant proteins.
+These are mainly produced efficiently and on a large scale using biotechnological methods.
 Diseases such as diabetes can be effectively treated with biotechnologically produced medicines — for example, insulin — enabling reliable patient care.

 Food industry: To produce, preserve, or optimize the sensory properties of foods, the food industry uses biotechnological processes.
-They enable economic production of many foods in consistent quality and large volumes.
-Biotechnological methods increase efficiency, reduce costs, and enhance quality in many food production processes.
+They enable the economic production of many foods in consistent quality and large volumes.
+Biotechnological methods enhance efficiency, reduce costs, and improve quality in various food production processes.

-Cosmetics: The cosmetics industry uses biotechnology to design and mass-produce ingredients with specific properties for various requirements.
-Biotechnologically produced ingredients such as peptides, enzymes, and vitamins can be used.
+Cosmetics: The cosmetics industry utilizes biotechnology to design and mass-produce ingredients with specific properties tailored to various requirements.
+Biotechnologically produced ingredients, such as peptides, enzymes, and vitamins, can be utilized.
 These are applied, for example, in skin and hair care products.

-Chemical industry: The chemical sector increasingly establishes more sustainable and efficient production pathways using biotechnological processes, complementing classical chemical and physical technologies.
+Chemical industry: The chemical sector is increasingly establishing more sustainable and efficient production pathways using biotechnological processes, complementing classical chemical and physical technologies.
 Companies use microorganisms and/or enzymes to synthesize fine chemicals, biofuels, and bioplastics, reducing the consumption of fossil resources and enabling more environmentally friendly processes.

-Environmental technology: In environmental engineering, biotechnology helps address ecological challenges.
+Environmental technology: In environmental engineering, biotechnology plays a crucial role in addressing ecological challenges.
 It enables biological wastewater treatment and the remediation of contaminated soils and waters through bioremediation.
-Biocatalysts are used to convert or reduce specific pollutants, which can lower emissions.
+Biocatalysts are used to convert or reduce specific pollutants, thereby lowering emissions.

 Everyday use cases: Where do we encounter Biotech?